 Smart home technologies have been in the tech market for decades now, and it is gaining more grounds gradually and steadily; nothing really disruptive.

 However, it’s this gradual, yet steady, penetration makes it a market with capacity for the now and long term.

 There are so many reasons why smart home technologies are taking quite some time to penetrate and transform traditional homes.
 One of these reasons is the security/privacy concerns homeowners have.

 Another major reason why smart home technologies are having gradual and steady penetration rate is the home ownership rate by age.

 According to the Census Bureau, 2018 second quarter Home Ownership Release, homeowners in the US aged 65 and over own homes at a rate of 78.0 percent, and the lowest homeownership rate (36.5%) are for homeowners under 35 years.

 Not only does the old own more homes, their home ownership rate are higher than that of the young (under 35) that are more tech savvy and are most likely to incorporate smart home technologies in their homes.

 That notwithstanding, as the young gets older and become homeowners, smart home tech enters more homes.

 Hence, investing in smart home stocks is favorable, especially for the long term.

 Moreover, revenue in the smart home market is projected to reach US$24.972 billion in 2020 and grow at a CAGR of 16.9% from 2020-2024, resulting in a projected market volume of US$46.648 billion by 2024, according to a report by Statista.
 And household penetration will hit 18.5% in 2020 and is expected to hit 52.4% by 2024.

 If these projections, which are likely to manifest, gets anywhere close, the smart home market is going to be a cash cow and those who enter the market earlier will profit the most.

 Here are 3 top smart home automation stocks for the long term:

 1. Amazon Stock

-The ecommerce giant entered the smart home ring heavily with Ring.
+The eCommerce giant entered the smart home ring strongly with Ring.